 Learn Our History

-Learn the history of the Schmidt Family of the Werra Valley.
+Learn the history of our Schmidt family.
 We originated in the Hessian villages of Nentershausen, Blankenbach, and Machtlos, and many branches migrated to America.

 BECOME A MEMBER